hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 Upon approval by the store manager, store associates log the inventory variances through the app, along with providing the relevant reasons, these recorded inventory variances automatically update the inventory in HotWax Commerce.

 ### Export Inventory Variance from HotWax Commerce
-Once inventory variances are successfully updated in HotWax Commerce, a specific job is executed to create a CSV file containing all the inventory variance records.
+Once inventory variances are successfully updated in HotWax Commerce, a specific job runs in our integration platform that creates a CSV file containing all the inventory variance records.
 This file is then placed in an SFTP location from where NetSuite can read it.

 **Jobs in HotWax Commerce**